sirredbeard/yumonclearlinux/README.md

 (2) Install third-party yum repos and rpms and fulfill their specific dependencies with Intel Clear Linux optimized binaries.

-(3) Build from third-party source rpms with optimized settings and and fulfill their dependencies with optimized Intel Clear Linux source.
+(3) Build from third-party source rpms with optimized settings and fulfill their dependencies with optimized Intel Clear Linux source.